Vanguard-Anon/GA-PSO-Algorithms/README.md

 # CS3910-Computational-Intelligence

-labs and other exercises for CS3910
+Labs and other exercises for CS3910, Computational Intelligence.